dylan-lang/dylan-tool/README.md

 * Improve output a bit.
 For example, don't display git clone output but do log all events somewhere for debugging purposes.
 Maybe have a `--verbose` flag.

+* Make a standard workspace for developing Open Dylan itself, such that it doesn't require the use of any submodules.

+  - Multiple LIDs end up being written to the same registry file because they define the same library but don't specify platform.
+    They weren't in the registry so I didn't add a Platforms: line.

+  - Why didn't collection-extensions get checked out?:
+    Wrote /home/cgay/dylan/opendylan.workspace/registry/x86_64-linux/testworks-specs
+    No such file or directory: Can't start listing of /home/cgay/dylan/pkg/collection-extensions/head/src/ No such file or directory: Can't start listing of /home/cgay/dylan/pkg/collection-extensions/head/src/ Breaking into debugger.
+    Trace/breakpoint trap
+    Removing the 'head' directory above fixed it.
+Pretty sure this is from when I C-c'd out the first time because I was prompted to enter my ssh key.
+Need to be resilient to C-c.
+    Write a "done" file, when the package download is complete?

 ### After 0.1.0